Orkiv/Inventory-js/readme.md

 `alerts` decides how Inventory handles visual alert notifications.
 Setting it to false will revert to using a custom alert.
 If none is set no action is called.

 `syncdynamic` decides if inventory should add dynamism to Drop in UI buttons.
-This dynamism ranges from automatically changing an add to cart button to a 'remove from cart' button; and refelling cart combo boxes to previous value.
+This dynamism ranges from automatically changing an add to cart button to a 'remove from cart' button; and refilling cart combo boxes to previous value.

 	<script>
 			$inventory = new Inventory('accountid', 'frontendkey',true,true);